Last updated April 22, 2026

 We spend so much time factoring things like college, cars, and houses into our budgets.
 It makes sense that we should also include building our families into our financial plans.

-Egg freezing can cost up to $30,000+, but the average cost is around $11,000, with the typical range being $8,000 to $15,000 per cycle (if you pay out-of-pocket).
-Keep in mind, storage fees will cost you anywhere from $500 to $1,000 annually.
+Egg freezing can cost up to $30,000+, but the average cost is around $11,000, with the typical range being $8,000 to $15,000 per cycle (if paid out-of-pocket).
+Keep in mind, storage fees will usually cost you anywhere from $500 to $1,000 annually.

 It is important to note that there is a direct correlation between age and the quantity and quality of eggs expected at egg retrieval.
 It's quite possible that women in their late 30's will have to undergo multiple cycles in order to achieve a desired result, not just one cycle.